hse-scila/EyeFeatures/tutorials/visualization_tutorial.md

 # Visualization tutorial
-This tutorial covers the basic visualization options from EyeFeatures.
-First of all, we will import all the methods that we need.
+The tutorial covers the basic visualization options from EyeFeatures.
+First of all, we are importing all the methods that we need.

 ```python